HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The inside of every Role is a Circle.
 This Circle can hold its own Roles and Policies to break down and organize its work.
 This does not apply to the Roles defined in this Constitution, which may not be further broken down.~~

-Elke Rol behelst (Omvatten/Inhouden) een Cirkel.
-Deze Cirkel can haar eigen Rollen en Beleid bevatten die opgedeeld kunnen worden om haar werk te organiseren.
-Met uitzondering van de Standaard Rollen zoals beschreven in artikel 1.3.5 & ?, deze kunnen niet verder opgesplitst worden.

 ~~A Role's internal Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Role, while that broader Circle is its ***“Super-Circle”***.~~

+Een Rol is een cirkel die kan bepalen hoe zij haar eigen werk doet.
+Dit doet zij door haar eigen verantwoordelijkheden en beleid te maken gericht op een bepaald doel.
+Een Rol kan zich op kan splitsen in meerder rollen en wordt dan een sub-cirkel.
+Dit geld niet voor de Standaard Rollen.
+(Zie Bijlage A standaard rollen)

 Een nieuwe Cirkel binnen een Rol word een ***"Sub-Cirkel"*** genoemd.
-De Cirkel buiten de Rol word de ***"(Moeder/Bredere/Super-Cirkel"*** genoemd.
+De Cirkel buiten de Rol word de ***"Bredere-Cirkel"*** genoemd.

 ~~#### 1.3.2 Delegating Domains~~

+****Hier waren we gebleven****

 #### 1.3.2 Het Delegeren van Domeinen